 Dr. Leedom was very helpful in assisting in developing the Women Who Love Psychopaths research survey.
 Over 75 women worldwide completed the survey.

-In the beginning I thought that was a type, but I doubt that the most important number in the whole book is a typo.
+In the beginning I thought that was a typo, but I doubt that the most important number in the whole book is a typo.

-And this is a very low number to make any generalization.
+And this is a very low number to generalize to the whole population of women.

-On the other hand, it’s a positive sign that most of the psychopaths have not been incarcerated, contrary to most other authors who studied imprisoned psychopaths.
+On the other hand, it’s a positive sign that most of the psychopaths in the study have not been incarcerated, since most other books on psychopaths refer to imprisoned psychopaths.

 2. What About Sexual Market Value?